thisisvarma/BigData/README.md

 ![runCode](https://github.com/psanthoshkumar/BigDataLearning/blob/master/pictures/runProgram.png)

-if there are no error, we will see output like below. complete log is copied to log directory in Source
+if there are no errors, we will see output like below. complete log is copied to log directory in Source

 ![finaloutput](https://github.com/psanthoshkumar/BigDataLearning/blob/master/pictures/output.png)